mehedi-sharif/soulspring/content/locations.md

 soulspring_clinics:
   enable: true
   title: Locations <br/> Soul Spring Clinics
-  subtitle: Led by medical doctors and practitioners empowered by transformative medtech
+  subtitle: We are a global network of wellness centers led by medical doctors and
-    <br/> and a steadfast holistic approach to healing
+    practitioners empowered by transformative medtech and a steadfast holistic approach to healing.
   clinics_lists:
   - image: "/images/soulspring-clinics/soulspring-clinics.jpg"
     name: Soul Spring Woodlands